-In this unit, students develop an in-depth knowledge and understanding of the application of CAD/CAM in the design and manufacture of products.
-Students learn how to set up and use a range of CNC machines independently and safely, and then make a range of products using computer-controlled equipment.
-Students will also learn how to produce Computer Aided Drawings (CAD) using both 2D and 3D computer software.
-On completion of this unit, learners will be able to use computer applications to manufacture high quality engineered products and produce sophisticated CAD drawings.
+In this unit, you will develop an in-depth knowledge and understanding of the application of CAD/CAM in the design and manufacture of products.
+You will learn how to set up and use a range of CNC machines independently and safely, and then make a range of products using computer-controlled equipment.
+You will also learn how to produce Computer Aided Drawings (CAD) using both 2D and 3D computer software.